 Four celebrated chefs made it into tonight’s Chopped All-Stars finale, taking on the mystery baskets for a chance to win $75,000 for charity.
 The appetizer round presented them with fish carcass, tasso ham, Calabrian chiles and purple potatoes.
 And after the episode, judges Alex Guarnaschelli, Geoffrey Zakarian and Scott Conant decided to take on those same baskets.
 “It’s always a blast when you all leave the judging table,” Ted tells the judges.
 “It’s a blast for you, because you get to point and laugh at us,” Scott replies.
 “I think after all this time these might be my two favorite boyfriends that I have,” Alex says playfully, situated between Geoffrey and Scott.
 “You guys are our original gangsters,” Ted adds.

 “A lot of Americans would look at this as garbage,” Ted says, pointing to the fish carcass, which includes a fish head.
 “This particular fish carcass is cod and a catfish head,” says Geoffrey.
 “I love how you say that,” says Scott, poking fun at how Geoffrey pronounces “cod.”
 He points out that most people would probably want to turn the bones into a broth, but with the time constraints it may not be the right choice.
 “I am dying to cook this,” adds Scott as Ted gives them 20 minutes to create a dish.

 Chopped fans, have you dreamt of being able to cook like a competitor on the show?
 Now here’s your chance to make it come true.
-All you have to do is participate in the Chopped at Home Challenge, Round 2 of which starts today.
+All you have to do is participate in the Chopped at Home Challenge, the final round of which starts today.
 Simply enter a dish using a set mystery basket of ingredients for a chance to compete in the Chopped kitchen at Food Network headquarters.
 And to top it all off, the winner will receive $10,000, just like a real Chopped champion.